Kirill-cmd2/LU-Dice-Bot/README.md

 5. Run app.py

 P.S.
-Procfile and runtime.txt files are for running bot on Heroku server properly and bot.conf file is for running bot on AWS using supervisorctl
+Procfile and runtime.txt files are for running bot on Heroku server properly and bot.conf file is for running bot on AWS using supervisorctl.
+Which means that if you run bot locally there is no need to use them